Let's Have Fun: Reception

 P. Schuyler Miller's comment on the tale takes a rather unrealistic lesson from it: "Fed up with the teen-age savages who congregate—in Pittsburgh the word is 'loaf'—in your neighborhood?
 Then stay out of the viciously adolescent-ridden future of 'Let's Have Fun.'"
 In its appearance in the anthology Rare Science Fiction he characterized it along with the other contents as "a good and varied lot of ... stories."

 Avram Davidson found the story among most others in A Gun for Dinosaur and Other Imaginative Tales "a great disappointment," feeling the author "[t]ime after time ... gets hold of a great idea—and throws it away in playing for laughs of the feeblest conceivable sort."

 Relation to other works

 De Camp also dealt with the theme of teens disrupting interplanetary relations in "The Egg" (1956), in which youngsters are endangered by alien offspring rather than vice versa.
+In his "Judgment Day" (1955), the maliciousness of juvenile delinquents is the catalyst for a physicist's decision to publish a discovery that will result in nuclear holocaust.